How Fast Should a Website Load? Tips & Best Practices

 In 2020, Google launched a new algorithm update that takes into account your Core Web Vitals score.

-The idea of this test is to prove if a website has a fast first page load time and user experience for a mobile device.
+The idea of this test is to prove if a website has a fast first-page load speed and user experience for a mobile device.

 Before we discuss what this means, we should mention the history of the past few updates, Penguin 3.0 and Quality Update.
 Both of those updates were algorithm changes that dropped websites from rankings due to mobile usability issues.